AliMehdiAbdi/YT-TG-Upload/README.md

 Follow the interactive prompts:

-1. Enter the YouTube URL
+1. Enter the YouTube URL (single video or playlist)
 2. Optionally provide a path to a Netscape-format cookies file
+3. For playlists: select specific videos (e.g., `all`, `1`, `1,3-5`) and set a max file size per video
-3. Select from the available video and audio formats
+4. Select from the available video and audio formats displayed in Rich tables
-4. Select the desired video container format (MP4, MKV, WebM)
+5. Select the desired video container format (MP4, MKV, WebM)
+6. Review the estimated download size (a warning is shown if it exceeds 2048 MB)
-5. Wait for the download and upload to complete
+7. Wait for the download and upload to complete

 ## 🍪 Using Cookies for Private Videos